Australia’s aquatic animal disease surveillance and reporting system comprises components to:

 Surveillance programs are important to ensure early detection and response to aquatic animal disease incidents.
 Aquatic animals are cultured in a wide variety of culture systems, each with their own unique circumstances.
 Surveillance systems need to be developed for each individual culture system, building on basic surveillance principles.

-PDF [302 KB] have been developed for domestic situations.
+National surveillance guidelines have been developed for domestic situations.
 The guidelines recommend the level of proof required to demonstrate freedom from disease, and elements to be considered when designing and implementing an appropriate surveillance system.